osmedeus/documentation/src/faq.md

     3. Remember that you were warned twice about reading the flow and module files.
     4. Just search your tool command no the workflow folder.

-???+ question "where can I find result after the scan done?"
+???+ question "Where can I find result after the scan done?"
     All of your scan data store at `~/.osmedeus/workspaces/`

 ???+ info "I got some error while running the scan?"